republique-et-canton-de-geneve/chvote-protocol-poc/doc/Concept.md

   some constant value c &gt; 0
 - The _minimal integrity_ &tau; defines the amount of computational work for breaking the integrity of a vote in the same way as &sigma; for breaking the privacy of the vote.
-In other words, the actual choice of  determines the risk that an adversary succeeds in manipulating an election.
+In other words, the actual choice of &tau; determines the risk that an adversary succeeds in manipulating an election.
 - The deterrence factor 0 &lt; &epsilon; &le; 1 defines a lower bound for the probability that an attempt to cheat by an adversary is detected by some honest party.